henryle-n/Chasing-Aliens/README.md

 # ::: Area 51: Home of Flying Saucers?
 Where else? :::
 ## Background
-In this project, a JavaScript array of **111** objects were used to construct a web-based app to help users quickly query the data based on different input conditions and return a data table.
+In this project, a JavaScript array of **111** objects were used to construct a web-based app to help users quickly query the data about UFO based on different input conditions and return a data table.
 This table size (rows x columns) is changed dynamically based on how much data is retrieved.

 There are two different "levels" built for this project:
 * Lev-1 consists of a simple "*Date*" filter input. <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-1/">**Click here**</a> for UFO webpage level-1 demo